One of the biggest differences between Italian and American diets lay in the starches they consume.

 Of course no discussion of starch is complete without a mention of pasta.

 Pasta, the most Italian of all foods can be roughly divided into two types: pasta asciutta and pasta fresca.
 Pasta asciutta (dry pasta) is packaged pasta made from durham wheat.
 Pasta fresca is freshly made from flour and eggs.
-Don’t make the mistake of thinking that because it’s made fresh, pasta fresca is superior to pasta asciutta.
+Don’t make the mistake of thinking that because it’s freshly made, pasta fresca is superior to pasta asciutta.
 They are two different animals.
 Pasta fresca is used in making lasagna, filled pastas (tortellini, agnolotti etc.) and sometime fettucini, while most of the other types (spaghetti, penne, mezze maniche etc. etc. etc.) come out of a package.
 Very few Italian housewives have time to make fresh pasta every day.

 The seemingly infinite types of sauces and the equally countless local variations make any discussion of pasta sauces impossible here.
 Sauces can be ridiculously simple, Spaghetti Aglio Olio e Peperoncino (Oil, Garlic and Hot Pepper Sauce), common place, Spaghetti al Pomodoro (Spaghetti with Tomato Sauce) exotic, Fettucini ai Funghi Porcini (Fettuccine with Porcini Mushrooms) to the downright sinful: Tagliatelle con Burro e Tartufi (Tagliatelle with Butter and Truffles).